• Skip to primary navigation

 1. This recipe freezes well so if you're one of these super organised mums you could make and freeze the recipe ahead of time.
 Cut the slice into serving sizes before freezing.
 The individual portions can be used for school lunches or single-serve dinners on busy nights.

-Unfortunately, I have never been that organised, so my tribe fights it out for the measly leftovers.
+Unfortunately, I have never been that organised, so my kids fights it out for the measly leftovers.

 2. Note I've made the Thermomix zucchini slice in a slice tray and a mini loaf tin.
 If you do use a loaf tin make sure you line it with baking paper so it doesn't stick.
 You could also make these in large muffin trays with cupcake wrappers.
 The cooking times will alter depending on what tray you use.